aeromechanic000/minecraft-ai/tutorials/create_customized_plugins.md

 ## Plugin Structure

-Each plugin should be placed in its own directory under `src/`.
+Each plugin should be placed in its own directory under `src/plugins`.
 The directory name will be used as the plugin name.
 Inside the plugin folder, only a `main.js` file is required.

 For example, the structure of a simple plugin called `Dance` looks like this:

 ```
 src
+└─ plugins
     └─ Dance
         └─ main.js
 ```

 In `main.js`, you must define and export a class named `PluginInstance`, which contains the functionality of your plugin.